jerhon/developer-notes/docs/docker/readme.md

 ### Docker makes it easier to move to the cloud.

 Many cloud services provide the ability to run docker containers.
-Depending on the service, this can be simplier than having to provision an entire VM.
+Depending on the service, this can be simpler than having to provision an entire VM.

 ## Why not docker?